 Want a healthier pizza crust?
 Try this cauliflower pizza crust recipe and satisfy your pizza cravings without cheating on your healthy lifestyle.
-Plus tips for how to make the crust vegan, dairy-free, or without a food processor!
+Plus tips for how to make the crust vegan, dairy-free, and without a food processor!

 Pizza.
 It’s glorious, isn’t it?